SUMMARY OF THE GENERAL GUIDELINES FOR FOREIGNERS INTENDING TO DO BUSINESS IN NIGERIA

 - Withholding Tax

-- Please note that there other levies payable by companies in certain business activities.
+- Please note that there are other levies payable by companies in certain business activities.

 However, exemptions are available on taxable incomes for foreign businesses.